lamini-ai/lamini-ai.github.io/docs/Examples/extract_html.md

 In this walkthrough, you'll build an LLM that can extract HTML form elements.
 Feel free to also run the [Colab notebook](https://colab.research.google.com/drive/1cn5AaWAsn6oOjz8bbo5JN9m893vmguCh).

-## Import the LLM engine from the llama module, The Pythia 410M-parameter model is the largest on the free-tier to train for free :)
+## Import the LLM engine from the llama module

 ```python
 from llama import LLMEngine